Hey everyone, this is my new Fairy Tail story. It's kinda set in a place like Hogwarts except I'm going to change things up.

-Lucy bit her lip nervously as two good sized droplets splashed into her cauldron.
+Lucy chewed her lip nervously as two good sized droplets splashed into her cauldron.

-On her tip toes Lucy looked into the bubbling brew, the previously brown mixture now turning a brilliant green in hue.
+Gazing into the pot, Lucy looked at the bubbling brew, the previously brown mixture now turning a brilliant green in hue.

 Sweat pricked at Lucy's forehead, furiously Lucy wiped away the forming droplets.
-Lucy frowned as the mixture in the pot turned a wretched purple, bubbles floating along the top.
+Lucy frowned as the mixture in the pot turned a plumm purple, bubbles floating along the top.

 "Now where did I put that Hagraven's tail?"
 Lucy muttered absentmindedly, hands groping across the counter blindly.

 Lucy's eyes wandered over the items strewn across her desk, she needed to get this potion right.
 Miscellaneous ingredients stared back at her, Dragon's scales, Faerie wings, two Sabre cat eye balls, previously baked.